 Now, we want to hear from you!

-We hope you enjoyed reading about the best practices we learned through our research, and we’d love to make our data even stronger!
+We hope you enjoyed reading about the best practices we learned through our research, and we’d love to make our data on the importance of email marketing for online courses even stronger.
 If you’ve launched a course in the past, please tell us about it by taking our survey here.
-We can’t wait to hear your story!
+We can’t wait to hear your story.